extsys/reckoning.dev-V1/content/posts/2019-03-31-zotero-reference-manager.md

 bokeh: false
 ---

 As a researcher, I have to keep myself up-to-date with latest research in my field.
 Given the pace with which deep learning research is moving currently, it has become quite a gargantuan task lately.
 Large quantity also brings a lot of noise with it.
-While, whether certain works should really be published, is a matter of discussion for another day!
+While, whether certain works should really be published is a matter of discussion for another day!
 As a researcher it has become quite impossible to read each and every one of papers that show up on [Arxiv](https://arxiv.org/) in the my field of deep learning, computer vision and pattern recognition.

 During my PhD, I was able to track all papers I read simply by organizing them in topic-wise folders and sub-folders for read vs unread.
 That is simply not an option today.
 I will simply loose my brain or just give up reading.
 This led me to start looking into proper tools (or tool sets) that could enable me manage this in a sane manner.
 Some of my required features (in order of importance) were: